zalbiraw/go-api-test-service/README.md

 # go-api-test-service
-This library allows you to launch different REST, GraphQL and GraphQL subgraphs to help test your APIs.
+This library allows you to launch different REST, GraphQL, GraphQL subgraphs, and Kafka producers to help test your APIs.

 The available services are:
 - rest